alexmanrique/blog/_posts/2018-07-08-migrating-from-windows-to-ubuntu.md

 Conclusion
 -------------------------
 If you use the terminal to execute commands you will prefer Ubuntu than Windows.
 The price of the operating system is a good reason to migrate because it's free.
-The security of the operating system can be also a good reason because malware and virus developers target their efforts to the Microsoft operating system
+The security of the operating system can be also a good reason because malware and virus developers target their efforts to the Microsoft operating system.